-Ingredients For Chicken And Dumplings Recipe
+Ingredients For Chicken and Dumplings Recipe

-Salt: Enhances the flavors of all the ingredients.
+Salt: Enhances all the flavors in the dish.

 Baking powder: Helps the dumplings rise and become fluffy.